 How the rules will change depends on the particular award in question.
 However, there are a number of common features which will be included in all awards which currently have annualised salary provisions*.
 These include:

 - Employers must specify an “outer-limit” of ordinary hours and overtime hours an employee may be required to work, and if the employee works in excess of these hours, the employer is required to pay the employee additional amounts;

-- Employers must keep a record of the starting and finishing times, and any unpaid breaks taken, of each employee subject to an annualised wage arrangement, which must signed by each employee.
+- Employers must keep a record of the starting and finishing times, and any unpaid breaks are taken, of each employee subject to an annualised wage arrangement, which must be signed by each employee.
 The record must be signed by the employee each week, or each pay period or roster cycle (depending on the award).

 - Employers must perform an annual calculation of the entitlements the employee would have received had they been paid on an hourly basis, and reconcile any shortfall when compared with the annual salary paid within 14 days.

 *Such provisions will also be inserted in the Pastoral Award 2010, the Horticulture Award 2010 and the Health Professionals and Support Services Award 2010.

 As will be obvious, the new obligations will significantly increase bureaucracy for employers.